Regularly review your budget

 Check for ways you can make extra money

 Could you take on a second job that works around your current lifestyle?
 Have you checked to see if there are additional benefits you’re entitled to?
 If you use a cashback website every time you buy an item online, you can make small amounts of money each time and save it towards one-off expenses such as Christmas and birthdays.

 Use our free utility switcher to save money on your utilities.
 If you’re looking to buy something, decide if it’s something you actually need.
 Shop around at stores and online to find the best deals.

 Deal with your debts

-If you have debts and you’re struggling to pay them try using our online debt advice tool, or call our Helpline on 0800 138 1111 (free from all landlines and mobiles).
+If you have debts and you’re struggling to pay them try using our online debt advice tool, or call us on 0800 138 1111 (free from all landlines and mobiles).
 We will give you free, impartial debt advice that’s tailored to your situation.
 We’ll be able to help you find the best way to manage your debts.